ghostwriternr/minimal-mistakes/_posts/2017-09-12-childhood.markdown

 And you melted into me without warning.
 Lust, greed and hunger.
 Skin, mint and bread I beg.
-But all I now hear is the wailing
+But all I hear today is the wailing
 of the stars, mountains and rivers.